 The congregation's fourth clergy, Rabbi Adoph Dushner, came in 1881.
 His offer to teach a class of non-Jewish students on the Sabbath did not meet with approval.
 In 1883, Israel Aaron, a member of the first Hebrew Union College graduation class, was sent to take the helm.
 He was well liked and became the Temple's fifth rabbi, making the congregation the first Temple to hire a graduate of the Reform college.
 Rabbi Aaron moved to Buffalo in 1887 and was succeeded here by Rabbi Tobias Shanfarber and a year later by Rabbi Samuel Strauss.

 In 1884, the Temple bought two acres of land at Lindenwood Cemetery, having outgrown its original burial ground.
 From 1884 to 1900, bodies from the old cemetery were moved to the new one.

 Rabbi Adolph Guttmacher became the eighth rabbi in 1889, followed in 1891 by Rabbi Abraham Hirschberg.
 The Union Prayer Book was established as the official ritual of the Congregation in 1891 and sermons in German were discontinued.

 The tenth rabbi, Rabbi Frederick Cohen, served from 1896 to 1904.
-Next was Rabbi Harry Ettleson from 1904 to 1910, Rabbi William Rice from 1911 to 1914, and Rabbi Meyer Lovitch in 1914.
+Next was Rabbi Harry Ettleson from 1904 to 1910, Rabbi William Rice from 1911 to 1912, followed by Rabbi Meyer Lovitch.
 Sisterhood was formally organized in 1914 with Rabbi Lovitch's wife as the first president.
 Until then, the women in the congregation had been active as the Ladies Benevolent Society.